🎓 Program Overview

 - Logging and tracing: the tracing crate for structured, async-aware instrumentation

-- Serialisation and deserialisation with Serde: the universal serialisation framework for Rust β JSON, TOML, YAML, MessagePack
+- Serialisation with Serde: JSON, TOML, YAML, MessagePack — the universal serialisation framework

 - Working with environment variables and configuration: the config and dotenvy crates

-- Cargo workspaces: managing multi-crate projects β monorepo structure for full-stack Rust applications
+- Cargo workspaces: managing multi-crate projects — monorepo structure for full-stack Rust

-Axum is the leading Rust web framework, built on Tokio and the Tower middleware ecosystem.
-It is ergonomic, composable, and extremely fast.
+Axum is the leading Rust web framework, built on Tokio and the Tower middleware ecosystem — ergonomic, composable, and extremely fast.
 This phase builds a complete, production-quality REST API from scratch.

 - Axum architecture: routers, handlers, extractors, and the Tower service model